loov/jsfx/README.markdown

 For short clips it can generate the audio in 30ms in a good browser.
 Might be fast enough to do runtime generation of effects.

+To see the demo site go to [here](http://www.egonelbre.com/js/jsfx).

 ## How to use it?

 Open up the demo/index.html page.
 This is the generators front-end